dsaidgovsg/airflow-pipeline/README.md

 in order to do build matrix to generate Docker images with varying application versions.

-Additionally, Conda and specialized environment are being used to perform all Python related installations, so that it is easy to generate images with specific Python versions without conflicting dependency package versions.
+Additionally, `pyenv` and specialized environment are being used to perform all Python related installations, so that it is easy to generate images with specific Python versions without conflicting dependency package versions.